Shailendra-Vishwakarma/200-StreamAPI-Questions-Practice/README.md

 - API 4 ~ Get a list of employees who have attended more than 75% of classes.
 - API 5 ~ Create a list of employees who are in the “IT” department.
 - API 6 ~ Count how many employees belong to each department.
+- API 7 ~ Retrieve the last names of employees with a specific email domain.